raj457036/Path-Finding-Visualizer/Readme.md

 ## Features

-1. Interative with Touch/Pen Input supported
+1. Interactive with Touch/Pen Input supported
-2. Fully optimized for low end Mobiles and Tablet devices.
+2. Fully optimized for low-end Mobiles and Tablet devices.
 3. Responsive Design
 4. All the Basic and Advance Path Finding algorithms
-5. Easy to extend Api to check your own path finding algorithm
+5. Easy to extend API to check your own pathfinding algorithm
 6. Fast, Medium, Slow and Step Wise execution for better understanding of Algorithm.
 7. Customizable Grid system (Colors, Execution Speed, Pause, Resume, Stop)
 8. Some of Maze Generation Algorithms included (more coming soon)